JamesWoolfenden/terraform-by-example/docs/lesson2.md

 ```

 That didn't work.
-You need to declare the variable USERNAME, you could just add the block below to any Terraform file, but the correct way is to add a file called **variables.tf** and use that.
+You need to declare the variable **user**, you could just add the block below to any Terraform file, but the correct way is to add a file called **variables.tf** and use that.
 This is a convention.

 ```HCL
 variable "user" {